top of page

 Do Yellowjacket Traps Actually Work?

-In this blog we explore the question: "Do Yellowjacket Traps actually work? " We feel they work very well, however we noticed that Yellowjacket Traps work best during late Spring and early Summer months.
+In this blog we help with your question: "Do Yellowjacket Traps actually work? " We feel they work very well, however, we noticed that Yellowjacket Traps work best during late Spring and throughout the warmer Summer months.

 A yellow-jacket trap with lots of dead yellow jackets!